nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 Using nRF Cloud A-GPS or P-GPS
 ******************************
 By default, this application enables :ref:`lib_nrf_cloud_agps` (Assisted GPS) support.
-Each time the GPS unit attempts to get a location fix, it may require additional information from  `nRF Connect for Cloud`_ to speed up the time to get that fix.
+Each time the GPS unit attempts to get a location fix, it may require additional information from  `nRF Cloud`_ to speed up the time to get that fix.

 Alternatively, :ref:`lib_nrf_cloud_pgps` (Predicted GPS) downloads and stores assistance predictions in Flash for one or two weeks, and does not require the cloud to help with each fix.